 The claim that Encap Fast Acting Lime can be applied at 30lbs/5,000 sq ft (6lbs/1,000 sq ft) for similar results seems a bit too optimistic to raise the soil pH by 1 point.
 At least with clay soils.
 Clay soils require a higher application of lime than sandy soils so in the northeast you’ll likely need more.
 I applied a little more than 10lbs/1,000 sq ft last year and my pH only came up about 1/2 a point.
 The composition of your soil may require you to use more or less.
 I’ll likely use it again because it did seem to work fast in my case.
 I had one area that was mossy, compacted and poor draining.
 The grass blades were matted and virtually colorless.
 This year that same area is much thicker and greener.
 The blades of grass are standing straight up too.

 If your soil requires a lot of lime, Encap recommends applying a double application (12lbs/1,000 sq ft) for your first application and then a regular application every 9 or more weeks until you apply the required amount.

 Encap’s Fast Acting Lime I believe is also sold under different brand names such as Pennington Fast Acting Lime.
 If you see something called “Fast Acting Lime” that comes in a 30lb bag, it’s a good bet it’s made by Encap, just re-branded.

-Here’s a good review of someone using Encap Fast Acting Lime to grow mushrooms
+Here’s a good review of someone using Encap Fast Acting Lime to grow mushrooms with good results.

 Encap Fast Acting Lime is more expensive than pelletized lime but it has the benefit of working fast and is cheaper than liquid lime.
 If you have a large area and it seems like a lot of money, it could be a good idea to use a combination of Fast Acting Lime and regular pelletized lime so you can see results sooner.